VaishnaviMudaliar/VaishnaviMudaliar/README.md

 - 🔭 I’m currently working on  some aesthetic projects
 - 🌱 I’m currently learning react and angular
 - 👯 Frontend projects?
 Count me in :)
-- 🤔 I’m looking for help with finding stuff to learn from
+- 🤔 I’m looking for help with finding cool stuff to learn from

 <!--- 💬 Ask me about
 - 📫 How to reach me: ...